Assistance League members pack food for students in need

 Shepherd Center Patient Support

-Shepherd Center Patient Support supplies new clothing (T-shirts and tear-a-way pants) appropriate for physical therapy to aid injured patients in their recovery.
+Shepherd Center Patient Support supplies new clothing (T-shirts and pants) appropriate for physical therapy to aid injured patients in their recovery.
 Assistance League of Atlanta also helps patients, many of whom are far from home, celebrate birthdays with gifts of lightweight backpacks that fit on wheelchairs.
-Since forming this program Assistance League of Atlanta helps support approximately 250 patients a year.
+In the 2022 – 2023 fiscal year Assistance League of Atlanta supported 540 patients.

 Wee Help

-Wee Help assembles and delivers layettes for newborns to Atlanta-area hospitals for mothers in need.
-Each layette contains a gown, footed sleeper, onesie, hooded towel, diapers, wipes, socks and a hand-knitted cap.
-In the fiscal year ending May 31, 2022, Wee Help delivered over 1,000 layettes to mothers in Atlanta-area hospitals and clinics.
+Wee Help assembles and delivers layette packages for newborns to Atlanta-area hospitals and clinics for mothers in need.
+Each package contains a gown, footed sleeper, onesie, hooded towel, diapers, wipes, socks and a hand-knitted cap.
+In the fiscal year ending May 31, 2023, Wee Help delivered over 1,200 layette packages.